strontic/strontic.github.io/xcyclopedia/library/netsh.exe-847B74DC766070B0FAD7DABF0B239999.md

 winsock        - Changes to the `netsh winsock' context.

-The following sub-contexts are available: advfirewall branchcache bridge dhcp dhcpclient dnsclient firewall http interface ipsec ipsecdosprotection lan namespace netio ras rpc wfp winhttp winsock
+The following sub-contexts are available: advfirewall branchcache bridge dhcpclient dnsclient firewall http interface ipsec ipsecdosprotection lan namespace netio ras rpc wfp winhttp winsock

 To view help for a command, type the command, followed by a space, and then type ?.